Jazmon Gwathmey

-Jazmon Gwathmey (born 24 January 1993) is a Puerto Rican professional basketball player for Lointek Gernika Bizkaia of the Liga Femenina de Baloncesto.
+Jazmon Chameli Gwathmey (born 24 January 1993) is a Puerto Rican professional basketball player for Lointek Gernika Bizkaia of the Liga Femenina de Baloncesto.
 She played for Indiana Fever of the Women's National Basketball Association (WNBA).

 Career

 College

-Gwathmey averaged 11.4 points, 5.4 rebounds and 1.3 blocks in four seasons at James Madison.
-She is a three-time Colonial Athletic Association Player of the Year and CAA tournament Most Outstanding Player winning the awards in 2014, 2015 and 2016.
+Gwathmey averaged 11.4 points, 5.4 rebounds and 1.3 blocks in four seasons (20112-16) at James Madison.
+She is a three-time Colonial Athletic Association Player of the Year and CAA tournament Most Outstanding Player, winning the awards in 2014, 2015 and 2016.